bucanero/ps3loadx/README.md

 Press <kbd>TRIANGLE</kbd> to exit.

-Also you can force exit pressing 'PS' (if the network crashes use it)
+Also you can force exit pressing `PS` (if the network crashes use it)